Nathan Healy

 Virginia’s Solar Property Tax Exemption allows local governments (counties, cities, and towns) to exempt solar energy equipment from property taxes.
 This means homeowners can potentially avoid paying property taxes on the added value that solar panels bring to their home.
 The exemption applies to certified solar energy equipment, facilities, or devices that are designed and used primarily for collecting, generating, transferring, or storing thermal or electric energy.

 Virginia’s Solar Renewable Energy Certificates (SRECs) program allows homeowners with solar panels to earn additional income by selling certificates that represent the environmental benefits of their clean energy production.
-Under Virginia’s mandatory Renewable Energy Portfolio Standard, each megawatt-hour of solar electricity you generate creates one REC that can be sold separately from the electricity itself.
-These certificates help utilities meet their required renewable energy targets.
+Under Virginia’s mandatory Renewable Energy Portfolio Standard, each megawatt-hour of solar electricity you generate creates one REC that can be sold in the PJM regional market.
+While Virginia doesn’t operate a separate SREC market like some other states, homeowners can work with REC brokers or aggregators to sell their certificates, creating an ongoing revenue stream beyond the electricity savings from their solar system.

-Net metering in Virginia allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the power grid.
-When your solar system produces more energy than your home uses, the extra power flows to the grid and you receive credits on your electric bill at a 1:1 rate – meaning you get full retail value for every kilowatt-hour (kWh) you contribute.
+Net metering in Virginia allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the grid.
+When your solar system produces more power than your home uses, that extra energy flows to the electrical grid and you receive credits on your utility bill at the full retail rate (1:1 credit).
+During times when your solar panels aren’t producing enough power, like at night or on cloudy days, you can use these credits to offset the cost of electricity you draw from the grid.

 Ready to start saving with solar?